-Russell joins WNBC-TV from WCVB-TV, the ABC station in Boston where she was a weekend morning anchor/weekday reporter.
-Besides reporting on the day’s news, Russell also served as the station's A+ reporter, a bi-weekly segment that shines a spotlight on outstanding high school seniors who have overcome incredible odds.
+Russell joined WNBC-TV in 2011 from WCVB-TV, the ABC station in Boston where she was a weekend morning anchor/weekday reporter and the station's A+ reporter, a bi-weekly segment that shines a spotlight on outstanding high school seniors who have overcome incredible odds.

 Russell contributed to stories that won WCVB the prestigious Edward R. Murrow, National Headliner and New England Emmy Awards.
-She covered several stories of national interest including the death of Senator Ted Kennedy, accused 'Craigslist' killer and 'Rockefeller’ kidnapping case.
-In 2009, Russell and two of her colleagues won a National Headliner Award in the breaking news category for their coverage of a 7-alarm fire that destroyed an entire city block in Lawrence, MA.
-Russell has emceed community events such as the American Diabetes Association’s ‘Step Out: Walk to Fight Diabetes' and the Lupus Foundation of New England’s 'Walk on the Charles.'
+She covered stories of national interest including the death of Senator Ted Kennedy, the accused 'Craigslist' killer and the ‘Rockefeller’ kidnapping case.
+Russell and two of her colleagues won a 2009 National Headliner Award in the breaking news category for their coverage of a 7-alarm fire that destroyed an entire city block in Lawrence, MA.
+Russell has supported Boston’s American Diabetes Association’s ‘Step Out: Walk to Fight Diabetes and the Lupus Foundation of New England’s “Walk on the Charles.”

-Previously, Russell worked at News 12 The Bronx as weekend evening anchor and one-man-band reporter.
-She was one of the first News 12 Network reporters sent to ground zero for the terrorist attacks of 9-11.
-Russell reported on the police-involved shooting death of Amadou Diallo, Little League age investigation of the Baby Bronx Bombers and subway-pushing victim Edgar Rivera.
+Russell also worked as a weekend anchor/one-man-band reporter for News 12 The Bronx and was one of the first News 12 Network reporters to cover the 9-11 terrorist attacks.
+She reported on the police-involved shooting death of Amadou Diallo; Little League ‘age’ investigation of the Baby Bronx Bombers and the subway-pushing of victim Edgar Rivera.

 Russell got her start as a reporter, photographer and fill-in announcer for Neighborhood News 12 in Long Island where her special series on group homes for mentally disabled adults won her an award from the New York State Association for Retarded Children.